derpberk/ASV_Loyola_US/src/asv_loyola_us/asv_loyola_us/mqtt_node.markdown

 - vehicle number
 - location

+The server interprets this data as the place where to put a red circle, indicating the point where the ASV wants to take a sample

 <!-- %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% LOG SUSCRIBER CALLBACK %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% -->

 <H3>log_subscriber_callback(msg) <a href="https://github.com/AloePacci/ASV_Loyola_US/blob/main/src/asv_loyola_us/asv_loyola_us/mqtt_node.py#L195" style="float:right;text-align:right;">code</a></H3>
 <a id="log_subscriber_callback"></a>

-This function is a suscriber of /<a href="./topics/rosout.html">rosout</a> topic, it sends a mqtt message to the topic log indicating:
+This function is a suscriber of /<a href="./topics/rosout.html">rosout</a> topic, it sends a mqtt message to the topic "log" indicating:
 - vehicle number
 - origin node
 - time of the message